edrandall-dev/terraform-wg-aws/README.md

 To tear the environment down (and delete keys from ```terraform.tfvars``` run the ```./stop``` script.)

-Under normal operation, there should be no need to connect to the EC2 instance via SSH, and as such no SSH keys are created.
-The following security group rule in ```security.tf``` can be uncommented if an SSH connection is needed (via EC2 Instance Connect):
+Under normal operation, there should be no need to connect to the EC2 instance via SSH, and as such no keys are created.
+If an SSH connection is needed, EC2 instance connect can be used (via the AWS console) if the following security group rules in ```security.tf``` are uncommented.

 ```
 # SSH access from anywhere